 Inspired by that classic Pebble watch face Enigma, Slides of Time adds two things - customisation of fonts, colours and animation styles and the ability to view dates, temperatures and watch battery levels as grids of digits.
 Slides of Time is available in both colour and black and white.

-Pebble has been promoting the Kiezel Collection and we can see why - it's a fun set of simple, clean, colourful watch faces, pixel art and brain teasers.
-The catch?
+Some of the Kiezel Collection is supported including Kiezel Time, a fun set of simple, clean, colourful watch faces, pixel art and brain teasers.
 Each watch face is free for the regular monochrome option but you have to pay to customise the background colour, hour and minute hand colours (where applicable), fill colours, you get the picture.
 It's really customisable.
 Others such as Pixel Perfect from Kiezel are not supported.

 Rather than squinting to see small, minimalist icons of weather icons, Cool Weather from SetPebble hits you with colour (still simple) animations of sun, rain and everything in between.
 They take up half the display so you can't miss them.